frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 Isaiah speaks of the fruitfulness of the Word of God.
 Those words that are planted like mustard seeds (Matt.
 13:31-32) in our hearts, in our souls, in our minds---they yield an abundant fruit.

-For those words that perhaps we transmit to other people in a private conversation, in a talk, in an odd moment with one of your children, we have to embed those words in good soil that over time will yield their abundant fruit, because each one of those words is destined to bring me to "the end for which I sent it" (*cf*.
+For those words that perhaps we transmit to other people in a private conversation, in a talk, in an odd moment with one of your children---we have to embed those words in good soil that over time will yield their abundant fruit, because each one of those words is destined to bring me to "the end for which I sent it" (*cf*.
 Isa.
 55:11).

 The Catechism says, "All sacred Scripture is a single book and this book is Christ" (*cf*. *Catechism of the Catholic Church*, Point 134).